 - Enter all the other details which you think are suitable or usable for future reference.

-- Choose to create a recurring Journal Entry Schedule but it is optional.
+- Next, choose to create a recurring Journal Entry Schedule if it is optional.

-- Save and new if you want to add another journal entry otherwise choose to save and close to finish the Transaction.
+- Finally, select Save and new if you want to add another journal entry otherwise choose to save and close to finish the Transaction.

-You can import Journal Entries very easily from the text files or Excel spreadsheets directly into QuickBooks online with the Quickbooks import feature.
+You can import Journal Entries import from the text files or Excel spreadsheets directly into QuickBooks online with the Quickbooks import feature.

-Note: for easy and smooth working turn off account numbers before you begin importing your journal entries.
+Note: For easy and smooth working, turn off account numbers before you begin importing your journal entries.
 The account numbers can be turned back on once your import is finished.
-Here are the simple basic direction to Imports Journal Entries in QuickBooks Online-
+Following are the simple directions to Imports Journal Entries in QuickBooks Online.

 If your spreadsheet has new accounts, be sure to add them to your chart of accounts before importing.
 Make the column heading as required: